awajidm/sealinks-updated/README.md

 - [MongoDb](https://www.mongodb.com/)

-You need run this command before running the project
+You must have to run this command before running the project
 ```shell
 npm install
 ```